 Karen has a number of great suggestions for trimming your beard.
 “When it comes to trimming, using a clipper with a guard is very easy,” she says.
 “You know, to take off the bulk of the beard so it doesn’t get too heavy looking.”
 If you don’t have one already, it’s worth investing in a beard trimmer with several guard sizers.
 I, the author, am personally partial to ¼ and ⅜-inch guards for a close, coiffed look.
 Start with the longer guard sizes, then work your way down until you find the right length for you.

 If you know your way around a pair of scissors, you might also try the scissors over the comb technique for precise cutting.
 Or you could combine the two methods by using a comb and your beard trimmer on the lowest setting.
-For more suggestions on trimming your beard, check out this page.
+You can check out more suggestions for trimming your beard here.